 If you don’t catch up on outstanding payments, then the 14 day grace period does not apply to subsequent late payments.

 Late payments stay on your credit file for 2 years.
 The best way to avoid late payments is to pay your account on time.
-You can look to set up an active payment method such as a direct debit using this form.

 If you believe you have not missed a repayment for a Latitude Product and the Repayment History Information on your credit file is incorrect, you can raise a correction by contacting us.

 What information do you collect/ share with a Credit Reporting Body (CRB)?

 As part of your application for credit and ongoing management of your account, we will collect and share the following information: